| Director Exchanges | ||||||||||

 | |

-The Original Director Areas The five original Director Areas (and codes) were:
+The Original Director Areas The five original Director Areas developed from 1927 onwards, starting with the opening of Holborn (London) exchange.

 by ©